fernandocorrer/fhc-www/classes/BIOB375_2023/Activities/Homework_1.md

 layout: defaults/classes_posts
 title: Homework 01
 tags:
+  - NCBI
   - General Genetics
   - En
 ---

-# Exploring the National Center for Biotechnology Information website
+## Exploring the National Center for Biotechnology Information website

 The [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov) (NCBI) is a valuable resource for  biomedical and genomic information.
 It is located in Bethesda (MD) and is founded in 1988 as a division of the [National Library of Medicine](https://www.nlm.nih.gov/socialmedia/index.html) (NLM), the largest biomedical library and part of the [National Institutes of Health](https://www.nih.gov) (NIH).